Luis Robert Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 5.48 team ERA that ranks 27th across all league pitching staffs.
+- The Phillies' 5.28 team ERA ranks 26th across all league pitching staffs.

-- Phillies pitchers combine to give up 17 home runs (1.1 per game), the 10th-fewest in baseball.
+- The Phillies surrender the 10th-fewest home runs in baseball (18 total, one per game).

-- Wheeler (0-1 with a 4.02 ERA and 18 strikeouts in 15 2/3 innings pitched) gets the start for the Phillies, his fourth of the season.
+- Walker gets the start for the Phillies, his fourth of the season.
+He is 1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- In his last appearance on Wednesday against the Miami Marlins, the righty tossed six innings, giving up one earned run while surrendering three hits.
+- The right-hander's most recent appearance was on Friday against the Cincinnati Reds, when he went six innings, surrendering one earned run while allowing four hits.

-- In three games this season, the 32-year-old has amassed a 4.02 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .250 to opposing hitters.
+- The 30-year-old has a 4.20 ERA and 8.4 strikeouts per nine innings across three games this season, while giving up a batting average of .200 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.